 Mr. Noble has served as the non-executive chairman of the board of the Corporation since December 1992.
 Mr. Noble is not an employee of the Corporation or of any other company affiliated with Thermo Electron.
 For his service as chairman of the board, Mr. Noble receives an additional fee equal to \$1,000 per meeting for attending regular meetings of the board of directors and \$500 per meeting for participating in meetings of the board of directors held by means of conference telephone.
-He receives an additional option each year to purchase 1,000 shares of Common Stock at an exercise price equal to the average closing price of the Common Stock for the five days immediately preceding and including the date of grant, which is awarded at the first regular meeting of the board of directors with his annual appointment as chairman of the board.
+He receives an additional option each year to purchase 1,000 shares of Common Stock at an exercise price equal to the average closing price of the Common Stock for the five days immediately preceding and including the date of grant, which is awarded at the first regular meeting of the board of directors following the Annual Meeting of the Stockholders in conjunction with his annual appointment as chairman of the board.